Managing tables and directories

 - In the management console

-, navigate to the folder dashboard and select Managed Service for YDB. - Select the database to create a table in.
+- Select the database to create your table in.

-- Configure the table settings:
+- Configure the table:

-- Table Name.
-Must be unique within the database.
+- Table Name must be unique within the database.

 - Table type: